 Tokens are customizable smart contracts built using a standard library of programs.
 They can be fungible or non-fungible, meaning they can be a group of the same thing (cryptocurrencies) or one-of-a-kind digital assets (NFTs).

 Gas is another term for the transaction fees required on blockchains.
-Interestingly enough, this function has been used as an argument for why Ethereum is a commodity rather than a security.
+Interestingly, this function has been used to argue why Ethereum is a commodity rather than a security.

 Specialized tokens are meant to maintain parity with another asset.
-Most stablecoins are USD-related but you could very well program a $1,000,000 stablecoin to exist.
+Most stablecoins are USD-related, but you could program a $1,000,000 stablecoin to exist.
 Or a $3.1415 (pi) coin.
+Etc.

 You can watch a video below showing how smooth Solflare’s swap interface is.

-Liquidity pools are smart contracts that liquidity providers can deposit funds in to earn a yield and traders can use to swap assets.
+Liquidity pools are smart contracts in which liquidity providers can deposit funds to earn a yield, and traders can use them to swap assets.
 Liquidity mining is the function that liquidity providers (LPs) do.
-LPs will deposit their assets into a liquidity pool and earn either a share of trading fees, incentivized rewards, or both.
+LPs will deposit their holdings into a liquidity pool and earn a share of trading fees, incentivized rewards, or both.

-DEXes are decentralized exchanges, in contrast to centralized exchanges like Robinhood or TD Ameritrade.
+DEXes are decentralized exchanges, unlike centralized exchanges like Robinhood or TD Ameritrade.
 They are applications built atop Layer 1 or Layer 2.
-Below is a spotlight article from the Knowledge Base that highlights Orca, one of Solana’s most popular DEXes.
+Below is a spotlight article from the Knowledge Base highlighting Orca, one of Solana’s most popular DEXes.
 They’re made possible because of the liquidity pools described above.

-All the above has been about decentralized exchanges and permissionless liquidity pools.
-It’s also worth knowing that there are permissioned liquidity pools that facilitate permissioned decentralized exchanges (pDEXes) which have massive potential for institutional trading purposes.
+All of the above has been about decentralized exchanges and permissionless liquidity pools.
+It’s also worth knowing that there are permissioned liquidity pools that facilitate permissioned decentralized exchanges (pDEXes), which have massive potential for institutional trading purposes.